 TO VISIT THE BOAT:

-Normally the boat is in Jesolo, which is not far from the Venice airport and railway stations.
+The boat is stationed in Jesolo, which is not far from the Venice airport and railway station.
 Visits are strictly BY APPOINTMENT ONLY, the Marina will not allow entry to un-accompanied visitors!

 Last Update: 07/09/2017